Anthony-Massaad/Anthony-Massaad/README.md

 ### 👩‍💻 About Me:

-- 📚 I am currently a Software Engineering student at Carleton university!
+- 📚 I am currently a Software Engineering graduate from Carleton university!

 - 👀 I’m interested in designing and creating tools, applications and solutions that I can use in my daily life or that can help others!
 Whether it's for games, school, work, or fun projects.
 At the same time, a large passion of mine is to start and learn as I complete projects.
 I love uncovering new and cool ways to simplify and write effecient code that will help better my code readability and my programming skills!